 All significant needs are not required to be addressed.
 The implementation strategy must address each significant health need, indicating whether the need is one the hospital will address or not.
 If the need is not being addressed by the hospital, indicate the reason (e.g., limited resources, lacking expertise, etc.).

-With changes in reimbursement and more stringent regulations, providing long-term care services is more challenging than ever.
+With changes in reimbursement and more stringent regulations, providing long-term care and assisted living services is more challenging than ever.
 Our consultants can help you meet those challenges.
-We provide expert assistance to long-term care providers in many areas including those described below.
+We provide expert assistance to long-term care and assisted living providers in many areas including those described below.

 Our Certificate of Need expert was director of Ohio’s Certificate of Need program before joining our team.
 She will prepare and submit your Certificate of Need application and support you throughout the process, including support for administrative hearings.